NZME seeks interim injunction against Stuff-owner Nine Entertainment

 "The significant obstacle we face is that there is insufficient time to do so given the extraordinary conditions the industry finds itself in.
 We are mindful of what happened to Bauer Media and we are focused on saving hundreds of jobs and regional mastheads which may be lost if we do not act with this urgency.
 Time is of the essence and we seek your urgent assistance to allow completion by 31 May 2020."

-The Herald reported yesterday the Commerce Commission was waiting on more information from NZME before publishing the new application.
+The Herald reported yesterday the Commerce Commission was waiting for more information from NZME before publishing the new application.

 "We're seeking further information from the applicant before we can register it," a Commerce Commission spokesperson said.